wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-teams/includes/2-analyze-teams-infrastructure.md

 Microsoft Teams brings together the full breadth and depth of Microsoft 365 to provide a true chat-based hub for teamwork.
 This design gives customers the opportunity to create a more open, fluid, and digital environment.
 Microsoft Teams is built on existing Microsoft technologies woven together by Microsoft 365 Groups.

-Teams provides a persistent chat capability, along with calling, meetings, easy access to other components of Microsoft 365, and a robust extensibility story.
+Teams provides a persistent chat capability, along with calling and meetings.
+It also provides, easy access to other components of Microsoft 365, and a robust extensibility story.
 These integrated features provide a hub for teamwork that's appropriate for enterprise companies, small organizations, and everyone in between.

 Teams' capabilities are extended by using connectors, tabs, and bots, all of which are available as apps.
 These features bring external information, content, and intelligent bot interaction to Teams.